 - November 14, Saturday (9:00 a.m. - 11 a.m.)
 Inside the U.S. Legal System with U.S. Supreme Court Associate Justice Samuel Alito.
 An expert panel explores the challenges within the U.S. criminal justice system and sheds light on the intricacies of the adversary legal process.
 This event also features Philip C. Bobbitt, Herbert Wechsler Professor of Jurisprudence at Columbia University and Director of the Center on National Security at Columbia Law School, and Akhil Reed Amar, Sterling Professor of Law and Political Science at Yale University.
 Continental breakfast served at 9 a.m.; program begins at 9:30 a.m.
 Very limited seating; request seat here - Students will receive follow up confirmation; office attire.
 New York Historical Society, 170 Central Park West.

 - November 21, Saturday (9:00 a.m. - 5:00 p.m.)
 CLEO Super Saturday Pre-Law Seminars, for Freshmen, Sophomores, Juniors and beyond at Fordham Law School.
 The event is free but registration is required.
 Once you select your academic level, see tab on right side for registration.
 Note: CLEO attempts to reach students from minority groups underrepresented in the legal profession.
 If you are not a minority student, you may participate if you are low-income, economically, or otherwise disadvantaged.
 See registration form at the link for details.

 - December 9, Wednesday (1:00 p.m. - 3:00 p.m.)
 Hunter Pre-Law Program and Pre-Law Society monthly lunch with Daniel Paterson, Office of Public Affairs for the New York State Unified Court System.
 Mr. Paterson will discuss the internship opportunities available through the Student Ambassador Program.
 The discussion will run for approximately 1 hour beginning at 1:15 p.m.
 Room Th 311

-- January TBD NYC Bar LSAT/Law School Prep Series.
+- January 4, 5, 8 NYC Bar LSAT/Law School Prep Series.
 This event provides a one-stop shop for learining about LSAT options, selecting schools, financing your education, and networking with law schools.
-Participation is free for Hunter students, but registration is required.
-More details and the registration form are at this LINK.
-NYC Bar Association, 42 West 44th Street, New York, NY.
+Registration is $5 through January 1st and $10 after January 1st.
+Scholarship assistance will be provided as needed.
+Register Here.
+NYC Bar Association, 42 West 44th Street, New York, NY 10036.